CivicaDigital/MongoRocks/README.md

         "foo" : [4.0, 5.0, 6.0, 7.0 ],
         "bar" : [6.0, 7.0, 8.0, 9.0, "a"]
     }

 > NB: You cannot push and pull from the same array in the same operation.

+### Exercise  Nine: Why the floats?
+1. If you haven't figured it out yet, find out why the integers are being converted to floating points when we perform these calculations on them.

 We can also perform limited arithmetic calculations, increment and  multiplication.